shun-sfoo/dotfiles/README.md

 ## kitty

-to generate new default config by `ctrl+shift+F2`.
+To generate new default Configuration by `ctrl+shift+F2`.

-when new version published if some new feature add.
-Use nvim -d old new to compare.
+When new version published if some new feature add.
+Use vim -d old new to compare.

 ## remote

-add gitee repo
+Add gitee repo

 ## Use bash instead of zsh